moromis/textadventureengine/README.md

 # Text Adventure Engine

 ## Overview
 This is a [text adventure game](https://en.wikipedia.org/wiki/Text-based_game) engine written in go.
-It's purpose is to facilitate easy building and running of text adventure games.
+It's purpose is to facilitate easy building and running of text adventure (also known as [interactive fiction](https://en.wikipedia.org/wiki/Interactive_fiction)) games.

 ## Running
 ### Development